-Initial academic eligibility is based on high school academic progress and completion; and dictates whether or not a student can participate in athletics or if they can take an athletic scholarship.
+Initial academic eligibility is based on high school academic progress/completion and dictates whether or not a student can participate in athletics or if they can take an athletic scholarship.

 GPA Requirements for NCAA Division I

-The minimum GPA needed to be deemed a full-qualifier for NCAA Division I sports is a 2.3 NCAA core GPA and a 980 SAT or 75 ACT sum score.
+The minimum GPA needed to be deemed a full-qualifier for NCAA Division I sports is a 2.3 NCAA core GPA.
 There are also options for partial-qualifiers called “academic redshirts”

 GPA Requirements for NCAA Division II

-At the Division II level, a 2.2 GPA is needed, with a 920 SAT or 70 ACT sum score in order to be deemed a full-qualifier If a student doesn’t meet full-qualifier requirements, they will be deemed a partial-qualifier for DII.
+At the Division II level, a 2.2 GPA is needed in order to be deemed a full-qualifier If a student doesn’t meet full-qualifier requirements, they will be deemed a partial-qualifier for DII.

 GPA Requirements for NCAA Division III